zigzap/zap/README.md

 - Q: **Does ZAP support TLS / HTTPS?**
 - A: Yes, ZAP supports using the system's openssl.
 See the [https](./examples/https/https.zig) example.
+- Q: **Are there API docs?**
+- A: They are under development.
+Git clone this, then run `zig build run-docserver`.

 ## Here's what works

 I recommend checking out **Endpoint-based examples for more realistic use-cases**.
 Most of examples are super-stripped-down to only include what's necessary to show a feature.

+**NOTE: To see API docs, run `zig build run-docserver`.** To specify a custom port and docs dir: `zig build docserver && zig-out/bin/docserver --port=8989 --docs=path/to/docs`.

 - **Super easy build process**: Zap's `build.zig` now uses the new Zig package manager for its C-dependencies, no git submodules anymore.